airwallex/airwallex-payment-android/GUIDE.md

         }
      )
 ```
-3. After successful confirm the `PaymentIntent`, Airwallex will return all the parameters that needed for WeChat Pay.
+3. After successfully confirming the `PaymentIntent`, Airwallex will return all the parameters that are needed for WeChat Pay.
 You need to call [WeChat Pay SDK](https://pay.weixin.qq.com/index.php/public/wechatpay) to complete the final payment.
 Check the [WeChat Pay Sample](https://github.com/airwallex/airwallex-payment-android/blob/master) for more details.

 ### Step 3: Retrieve Payment Intent to confirm the charge has succeeded